tdwg/website/conferences/2023/instructions-for-abstract-submission/index.md

 Another possibility is that the ARPHA platform has automatically archived your abstract due to prolonged inactivity (does so after three ignored email warnings).
 You will need to notify Pensoft to retrieve such an abstract from this fate.
 Please make sure all communications include an article identifier (ID#) in the subject line.
 When it is returned, it will be in Draft mode and you will need to need to [submit for technical review](#submit-for-technical-review).
 Editors are not able to work on or accept a manuscript in Draft status.

 Otherwise, communicate with the help desk (use the feedback icon located in the top banner of your abstract) to try to resolve technical issues or with <editor@tdwg.org> or <conf-organizers@tdwg.org> for content/meeting-related questions.

+### What are the benefits of submitting a published abstract?

+See the 2021 Pensoft blog post, [_Not Your Typical Conference Abstract #TDWG2021_](https://blog.pensoft.net/2021/07/13/not-your-typical-conference-abstract-tdwg2021/) (note that links refer to the 2021 conference, not the current one)

 ### Where will I find published abstracts?